GSA/10x/_pages/send-us-an-idea.md

 <div class="usa-card">
   <h3 class="margin-top-0">Open Source Translation Services</h3>
   <p>60.6 million Americans are not fluent in English.
-Despite this, most Federal web content is only available in English.
+Despite this, most federal web content is only available in English.
 Having content available in multiple languages will make the information we produce more accessible to the members of the public whose primary language is not English.
 This can be done with existing open source tools for delivering localized content such as Pootle and gettext.
 TTS will investigate whether translation services could be shared as a GSA-sponsored service or as a reusable playbook.</p>
 </div>

 <div class="usa-card">